vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

 The average of the two breath hold each day is generally around 65 to 80 seconds.

-My plan is to do this exercise once every 6 days, with the idea being to only do it on days that I am *not* planning to do weight-lifting, push-ups, pull-ups, or dead hang, and to do it on alternate days of this nature.
-The exercise I'm alternating this with is [humming with intermittent pauses](humming-with-intermittent-pauses-with-history.md).
+## Triggers for overall exercise

+I do this exercise as part of my [non-strength day exercise cycle](non-strength-day-exercise-cycle-with-history.md).
+If I am doing exercise every day and not skipping it, it should happen once every 9 days.
+In practice, it happens every 15 days or so.

 ## History